Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Coding the translation flow

 Repeating the averaging trick as in \cite[Lemma 4.3]{BCLS15}, we can modify the norm $\|\cdot\|$ such that the flow $\hat{\phi}: L \times \mathbb R \to L$ is \emph{continuously contracting}, i.e., there exists $\eta > 0$ such that

 Note that the averaging process preserves the regularity of $u$ and $\hat{u}$.
-We now show that $\partial_3(\log \circ \hat{u})$ is positive which implies, in particular, that $\partial_3\hat{u}$ is positive.
+We now show that the partial derivative in the third coordinate $\partial_3(\log \circ \hat{u})$ is positive which implies that $\partial_3\hat{u}$ is also positive.
 Using the continuous contraction property and the definition of $u$, we have

 for all $(x, y, s) \in \limitset^{(2)} \times \mathbb R$ and $t \in \mathbb R$.
 Hence

 for all $(x, y, s) \in \limitset^{(2)} \times \mathbb R$.